 Welcome to the Center for Community Engagement

-Due to the ongoing COVID-19 concerns, there will be no non-credit classes for Fall 2020.
+Due to the ongoing COVID-19 concerns, there will be no non-credit classes until further notice.
 Please continue to check our website for updates, or contact us by phone or email with any questions.
 Our office is open by appointment only.

 ʻAʻohe pau ka ʻike i ka hālau hoʻokahi.